Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories

 It is natural to expected that cases (i) and (ii) are within reach of the techniques developed in this paper.
 As of present, the $\abs{\kappa}=1$ case should admit a 3d $\Ncal=4$ Lagrangian $\slrm(2,\Z)$ dual; this is rather transparent from the brane system, even though the (field theoretic) dualisation algorithm is still under development for this setup.
 The magnetic quiver approach for $\abs{\kappa}>1$ is likely to be a adaptation/extension of the orthosymplectic magnetic quiver techniques introduced in \cite{Cabrera:2019dob} (and subsequent works).
 The exploration of the class (iii) is more speculative at this point, but an intriguing direction for the future.

 \paragraph{Non-Abelian $\Ncal=3$ CSM via $(p,q)$ 5-branes.} Another natural direction is the exploration of the maximal branches of non-Abelian $\Ncal=3$ CSM theories realised via $(p,q)$ 5-brane \cite{Gaiotto:2008ak}.
-The magnetic quiver proposal is expected to be readily applicable, but currently the restriction comes from a lack of independent verification.
+The proof of concept has been given in Section~\ref{sec:N=3_CSM_pq}, but a more systematic analysis is left for future work.